Please note that the following dates are subject to change and that the speakers have yet to be confirmed.

 In line with the Society’s mission to make philosophy readily available to the general public, all talks are free and membership is not required.

-Following 137 years of tradition, draft papers for all the talks are available in advance.
+Following over a century of tradition, draft papers for all the talks are available in advance.
 Please note that draft papers can only be cited with the authors permission (see below for final publication and subscription details).
 The draft paper for a talk is available approximately one week prior to its schedule delivery.

-For the past 131 years, the Proceedings has featured widely respected papers delivered by a range of prominent philosophers, such as Alfred North Whitehead, Ludwig Wittgenstein, Bertrand Russell, A.J.
+For the past 141 years, the Proceedings has featured widely respected papers delivered by a range of prominent philosophers, such as Alfred North Whitehead, Ludwig Wittgenstein, Bertrand Russell, A.J.
 Ayer, P.F.
 Strawson, Karl Popper, Elizabeth Anscombe, Bernard Williams, Hubert Dreyfus, Alexander Nehamas, and Onora O’Neill.
 Final drafts of the papers – including discussion notes and exemplary graduate papers – are published in the Proceedings of the Aristotelian Society.

 The venue at Senate House is wheelchair accessible and there are disabled toilet facilities on the ground floor.
 If you require a disabled parking space, or a hearing loop, please contact firstname.lastname@example.org in advance, so that we can reserve these for you.
 Service animals are also welcome.